-Choosing the right granite for your worktop is often not an easy task!
+Choosing the right granite for your worktops is often not an easy task!

-Here are some valuable words of wisdom from our Director, Molly.
+Here are some valuable words of wisdom from our Director, Molly Fisher.

 Molly, why is it imperative to see whole granite slabs before choosing your worktop material?

 I always tell people even if you see a granite in a showroom which you love and immediately think ‘yes that’s perfect I’m happy with that’… in reality your worktop will not look exactly the same as the sample.
 Why?
 Because every single granite block is different!
 Yes, the basic colours will remain the same, but the texturing and patterning of every block that comes out of the ground is ‘unique’ and that is is why you really must view whole slabs before making your decision.

 I can’t tell you the number of people I walk around the yard with, that say “oh no that’s too busy, I’m so glad I came.
 I don’t think I could have lived with that!”.